FortinetCloudCSE/AWS-FGT-201/content/3_modulethree/34_task.md

 VPC-A-Public2RouteTable | 0.0.0.0/0 | VPC-A-GWLB-VPCE-AZ2

 - **7.3:** Navigate to the **CloudFormation Console**, select the main stack you created and click **Delete**.
 - **7.4:** The CloudFormation stack will take ~12 minutes to clean up.
+This is a great time for a break!
 Once the stack is deleted, proceed to the next task.

     {{% /expand %}}